Vital Records Online

 Cost & fees

 The costs for replacing a birth certificate in Wisconsin vary depending on the application method.
 There are different fees for mail and online requests set by the Wisconsin DHS.
 The first certified copy costs $20.00, and each additional copy, when ordered simultaneously, costs $3.00.
 Rush processing may be available for an additional fee through the Wisconsin DHS’ website.
 When using VRO's online filing service, the fee starts at $29.00, plus the state fee.
-VRO provides a secure online solution for ordering birth certificates.
+VRO provides a secure online solution for ordering birth certificate.

 State Fee